-Your best bet is to buy a battery tender, also known as a battery maintainer or conditioner—these stay attached to the battery and the wall socket, using an on-board processor to maintain the battery’s charge and condition.
+Your best bet is to buy a battery maintainer or conditioner—this stays attached to the battery and the wall socket, using an on-board processor to maintain the battery’s charge and condition.
 The better ones come with special reconditioning modes.
 If you want to ensure your battery is in the best nick it can be first, then keep it on a smart charge.
 Alternatively, you can keep it maintained during your driving sabbatical, then recondition the battery before your first triumphant reemergence onto the road.

 Modern cars have a plethora of sensors and computers that need battery power, but do a good job of not drawing too much current.
 Trust us when we say it’s much less of a headache to leave a battery connected and charging than to disconnect it and then need security codes you don’t have, or to come back and find all your custom settings reset and have to go through all that malarkey again.

 NOTE: This article first appeared on TopGear.com.
 Minor edits have been made.